han-li-han-li/100-days-of-code/log.md

 **Thoughts** Going to make a landing page for my Rocket League club, "evaS A tahW".
 Spent most of today figuring out header, nav and refreshing my memory on flexboxes.
 Still very very early stage.
 Also had some fun trying out Figma to make a logo.
 A lot to do.

 **Link(s) to work**: https://codepen.io/han-li-han-li/pen/bGgwPGb?editors=1100

+### Day 18: Wednesday March 31 2021

+**Today's Progress**: Continued building my landing page for freeCodeCamp's project!

+**Thoughts** Spent most of today figuring out the header bar and how to make it not look shit.
+Also added a hero image and some text.
+Slow progress so far but learning heaps which is good!

+**Link(s) to work**: https://codepen.io/han-li-han-li/pen/bGgwPGb?editors=1100